 And just as there is no single type of shirt, there’s also no single type of sweater.
 Women’s sweaters are as diverse as any other type of clothing, encompassing everything from a shawl collar cardigan to a turtleneck.

 There are four key sweater categories: cardigans, pullovers, tunics, and turtlenecks.
 All the different sweater names and styles of sweaters can fit into those for categories.
-For more on what makes each of these different types of sweaters special, read on.
+Read on to learn more about what makes each of these different types of sweaters special.

 It’s said that the cardigan sweater owes its name to James Brudenell, the 7th Earl of Cardigan, a 19th century British general known to fuss over the appearance of his hair.
 To prevent his locks from being ruffled by a pullover sweater, the Earl added buttons to his sweater so that it never had to go over the head in the first place.